Skip to content

 2. Choose Setup.

-3. Choose Custom code, and then choose Custom settings.
+3. Choose Custom code and then, choose Custom settings.

 4. Choose the Toolkit for Amazon Connect.
-The URL listed must match the Amazon Connect instance ID.
+The URL listed must match the Amazon Connect instance Id.

 Review the status of clickjack protection

-If clickjack protection is turned on, then you might see errors.
 To turn off clickjack protections, complete the following steps:

 1. Open the Salesforce service console.